phillippitts/speakToMack/docs/CI.md

 - `-x integrationTest` - Skip integration tests
 - This still runs 280+ unit tests
 - This still runs checkstyle

+**Design decisions**:
+- No Gradle wrapper validation (removed due to GitHub Actions network reliability issues)
+- We control the wrapper in our repo, so validation is less critical

 ## Running CI Locally